 Blood: high fever, chills, nausea and vomiting, shortness of breath, confusion

-Because ESBL germs are resistant to many kinds of antibiotics, your healthcare provider will tell you how you’ll be treated.
+Because ESBL germs are resistant to many kinds of antibiotics, your care team will tell you how you’ll be treated.
 Most likely you will take a combination of several antibiotics.

 Protective clothing.
-Healthcare workers and visitors will likely wear gloves and a gown when entering the room of a patient with ESBL.
-Before leaving the room, they remove these items and clean their hands.
+Health care workers and visitors may wear gloves and a gown when entering the room of a patient with ESBL.
+They remove these items before leaving.

 Private rooms.
-Patients with ESBL are put in private rooms or in a room with another patient who also has ESBL.
+Patients with ESBL infections are placed in private rooms or in a room with others who have the same infection.

 Monitoring.
-Hospitals and long-term facilities monitor the presence and spread of ESBL.
-They teach caregivers the best ways to prevent it.
+Hospitals monitor the spread of ESBL and educate all staff on the best ways to prevent it.

 Ask all hospital staff to wash their hands before touching you.
 Don’t be afraid to speak up!

-Wash your own hands often with soap and warm water.
-Or use an alcohol-based hand gel that is at least 60% alcohol.
+Wash your own hands often with soap and warm water, or use an alcohol-based hand gel.
+This is especially important:

-Wash your hands often with soap and warm water.
-Or use an alcohol-based hand gel that is at least 60% alcohol.
-Hand cleaning is especially important after going to the bathroom and before preparing and eating food.
+Wash your hands often with soap and warm water, or use an alcohol-based hand gel.
+This is especially important:

-Follow instructions that you’ve been given for caring for surgical wounds or any tubes that you have, such as a catheter or dialysis port.
+Follow instructions we give you for caring for surgical wounds or any tubes that you have, such as a catheter or dialysis port.

 Keep cuts and scrapes clean and covered until they heal.

-Wash your hands well with soap and warm water before and after any contact with the person.
-Use an alcohol-based hand gel that is least 60% alcohol if your hands aren’t visibly dirty.
+Wash your hands well with soap and warm water before and after any contact with the patient.
+You can use an alcohol-based hand gel if your hands aren’t visibly dirty.

-Wear disposable gloves when changing a bandage or touching an infected wound.
+Wear disposable gloves when changing a bandage, touching an infected wound or handling dirty laundry.
 Throw away the gloves after each use.
 Then wash your hands well.

-Wash and dry the person’s bed linen, towels, and clothing using the warmest temperatures recommended on the labels.
+Change the patient’s bedding once a week, or more often if it’s soiled with feces or body fluids.
+Wash and dry it alone in a washer and dryer using the warmest temperatures recommended on the labels.
 Use liquid bleach during the wash cycle if the label permits.

 Hard-to-kill (resistant) germs, such as ESBL, develop when antibiotics are taken longer than needed.
 They can also develop when antibiotics are taken when they aren't needed, or are not taken exactly as directed.
-This might mean not taking the full prescribed course.
-This is because any germs that survive treatment with an antibiotic can go on to reproduce and create more resistant germs.
+This is because any germs that survive treatment with an antibiotic can multiply and thus create more resistant germs.
 The more often antibiotics are used, the more chances resistant germs have to develop.
-This is why your healthcare provider may hesitate to prescribe antibiotics unless he or she is certain that they are needed.
+This is why your care team may not prescribe antibiotics unless he or she is certain that they are needed.